Altoros/couchbase-bosh/README.md

 use this method you don't need to install CloudFoundry, you just need small part of CloudFoundry (message bus).

-2. Create manifest for your MongoDB cluster.
+2. Create manifest for your Couchbase cluster.
 You can find example in `examples` subdirectory.

 3. Upload release to BOSH.
 You can do this using `bosh upload release releases/<last-release-number>`